Gerrit15/os_dev/README.md

 - outline can and will change as more research is done
 - as there are not that many resources, there might not be that many sources
 - Operating systems exist in a very nebulous space, and as such definitions can be wobbly.
 Everything here is human defined
-- Currently, to expedite things, I'm using a tool to build a bootloader around
+- Currently, to expedite things, I'm using a tool to build a bootloader around the kernal, but I would like to make a basic bootloader at some point

 ## Sources
 1. [OS Dev Wiki](https://wiki.osdev.org/Main_Page)